bactisme/companion-oneclicstudio-gabin/companion/HELP.md

-## OSC Generic
+## Gabin

 In instaces tab specify the ip and port you want to send.
-In button actions tab specify the OSC path and value.

-**Available commands for OSC Generic**
+This module encapsulate Gabin OSC command

-- Send message without arguments
+**Available commands for Gabin**

-- Send integer
+- Start
-- Send float
+- Stop
-- Send string
+- Send current scene to Gabin
-- Send message with multiple arguments
+- Trigger a specific shot
-- Send boolean (this is not part of OSC standard and may only work with some receivers)
+- Toggle mic availability